collective/tutorial-blog-angular2/tutorials/login/README.md

   <router-outlet></router-outlet>
 ```

-## Create the Login component
+## Initializing the Login component

 Add the login component:
 ```
   $ ng g component login
 ```

-Every component created by the ng CLI has its own folder.
-A `./login` has been created containing the component `.ts` file, its `.css` style file, its `.html` template, and its `.spec.ts` test file.
+A `./login` folder has been created containing the component `.ts` file, its `.css` style file, its `.html` template, and its `.spec.ts` test file.

+## Implementing the Lofin service
+We prefer to implement the logic logic outside the component itself (which is supposed to focus only on the UI aspects).

 We need an extra file here to implement the login service.